 - Always have a plan for transport and insurance papers handy.

-Spurting blood: Aim to quickly stop the flow.
+Aim to quickly stop the flow.
 Use hand pressure if this is all you have available.
 Ideally a clean sterile pressure bandage should be applied.

 In the case of an emergency use a piece of gamgee and then a tight ‘Vetrap’.
-This can be safely left in place for up to 2 hours until veterinary attention is sought.
+This can be safely left in place for up to 2 hours until veterinary attention is sought. tail or exercise bandages can be used, but always put padding underneath them.

-Minor bleeding: Wounds: the initial treatment should comprise of gently cleaning using gentle hosing or bathing with clean cotton wool or swabs in a very dilute saline solution.
+The initial treatment should comprise of gently cleaning using gentle hosing or bathing with clean cotton wool or swabs in a very dilute saline solution.
 A tea spoon of salt to 1 litre of water.
 Using iodine/hibiscrub solutions can damage the tissues if not sufficiently diluted and be very cautious about any product around the eyes.

 Obvious blood, soil and other debris should be removed from around the wound.
 Once cleaned a sterile dressing can then be applied until the veterinary examination can take place.
-Leg wounds obviously lend themselves to bandaging but wounds on the body do not.

 - The injured area is protected